Shadovar/OneLastChanceGame/README.md

-A Game by Carl Erez
+A Game by Carl Erez and Mark Medved
-Based on a Konami property as well as a game developed with Mark Medved and Lucio Espinoza
+Based on a Konami property

 Terminal Command (get rid of this later) "python -m SimpleHTTPServer"